Introduction to Mathematical Logic and its Principles

 Q: How do logical connectors work?

-A: Logical connectors establish a link between two statements, thus allowing the creation of new predicates from existing statements.
+A: Logical connectors establish a link between two statements, allowing new predicates to be created from existing statements.

 Q: What types of mathematical logics exist?